holoviz/panel/doc/how_to/custom_components/reactive_html/reactive_html_layout.md

 `100%`.
 This will make your `_template` responsive, i.e. (re-)size it self to the `height` and `width` of your `ReactiveHTML` component.
 - We can refer to the parameter `object` in the `_template` via the *template parameter* `${object}`.
   - We must give the `div` element holding the `${object}` an `id`.
-If we do not do this an exception will be raised.
+If we do not, then an exception will be raised.
 The `id` can be any value, for example `id="my-object"`.
 - We call our *object* parameter `object` to be consistent with our built in layouts.
 But the parameter can be called anything.
 For example `value`, `dial` or `temperature`.
 - We add the `border` in the `styles` parameter so that we can better see how the `_template` layes it self out inside the `ReactiveHTML` component.
-This can be useful for development.
+This can be very useful for development.

 ## A Layout of multiple objects